Midburn/spark/docs/development/database.md

 SET PASSWORD = PASSWORD('xxxxxxxx');
 ```

-#### MySql configuration in Spark project
+#### Database configuration in Spark project

+Knex uses the database configuration from a [.env](/.env-example) file that is stored in the root folder.

-The default configuration should get you started without additional configurations.
+By default (local dev machine) it is configured to use MySQL.
+This default configuration should get you started without additional configurations.

 If you are **not** using a simple local server configuration, edit your .env file and set the relevant settings to match your database (If you don't have an .env file, duplicate .env-example).